 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Summer is here and there’s nothing better than a refreshing cocktail that you can enjoy at the end of a long day or while you’re lounging by the pool.
-Make this yummy zero carb keto margarita at home and you won’t have to worry about a bartender adding in sugary syrup that’s loaded with carbs!
+There’s nothing better than a refreshing keto cocktail that you can enjoy at the end of a long day.
+Make this yummy zero-carb keto margarita at home and you won’t have to worry about a bartender adding in sugary syrup that’s loaded with carbs!
 YES! 🙌

 yield: 1 SERVINGS

 Kick back and relax with a cool and refreshing keto-friendly margarita in a classic lime flavor, slightly sweetened with monk fruit simple syrup.

 Tips for making the perfect keto Margarita recipe:

 - Salt around the rim really makes this drink a home run, but kick it up a notch with your fave chili lime salt.
 It pairs perfectly with the margarita for a delicious kick.

 - Let’s talk simple syrup.
 It is super easy to make it keto but you just have to remember to use a powdered monk fruit and/or erythritol sweetener and not granular.
 The powder dissolves so easily that you get no residue from the sugar in the syrup.

 - Speaking of the syrup, the sweetness is up to you!
 Our recipe uses 1 oz. for a lightly sweetened cocktail, though you can add an additional shot or two to up the sweetness.
 Note this will change the nutritional content of the recipe.